 - Check the packaging and the module, including the two tamper evident seals for signs of tampering.
 If tampering is detected, contact NitroSecurity Support for instructions.
 Place the third tamper-evident seal so it covers the USB ports.
-This seal can be found in the package of accessories included in the shipping container. - 2.
-Power up the module. - After the module boots up, configure the network interface by following the instructions in the NitroSecurity Installation and Setup Guide section "Configuring the Network Interface on the ESM". - 4.
-Use a browser to log into the ESM following the instructions in the NitroSecurity Installation and Setup Guide section "Logging Into NitroView".
-Change the default password as instructed. - 5.
-When the module prompts to choose FIPS approved mode or non-approved mode, choose FIPS approved mode.
-The module configures itself for permanent operation in FIPS approved mode.
+Place the fourth tamper-evident seal so it covers the serial interface.
+These seals can be found in the package of accessories included in the shipping container. - 2.
+Power up the module. - 3.
+After the module boots up, configure the ESMRCV network interface by following the instructions in the NitroSecurity Installation and Setup Guide section "Configuring the Network Interface on the ESM". - 4.
+Use a browser to log into the ESMRCV following the instructions in the NitroSecurity Installation and Setup Guide section "Logging Into NitroView".
+Change the default password as instructed.

-- 6. To verify FIPS mode use the NitroView ESM GUI.
+- 5. When the module prompts to choose FIPS approved mode or non-approved mode, choose FIPS approved mode.
+The module configures itself for permanent operation in FIPS approved mode. - 6.
+To verify FIPS mode use the NitroView ESM GUI.
 The bottom 'status' bar indicates that the module is in FIPS mode (shows version / date and "FIPS Enabled").
 Using the GUI, select a single device go to device properties, click the FIPS button runs the FIPS self test and outputs the FIPS status - a.
 Additionally, the master crypto officer is able to see the FIPS status when they authenticate to cryptographic module's console.
 The FIPS status can be observed when the crypto officer selects the command line option number 3 to determine whether the cryptographic module is in a FIPS approved mode of operation.

-At this point the ESM is fully configured.
-You may proceed to establish communications with managed IPS and Receiver devices by using the ESM management interface to key those devices.
+At this point the ESMRCV is fully configured.
+The embedded Receiver is already registered with the ESMRCV for management purposes.
+You may proceed to establish communications with managed IPS devices by using the ESMRCV management interface to key those devices.

-If the Test Failed condition "0" (a single ASCII zero) is displayed, reboot the ESM to try and correct the problem.
+If at any point the system unexpectedly stops operating, check for an error condition through the HTTP interface by viewing the NitroView ESMRCV FIPS Status web page at http://ipaddress:4242.
+If the error condition "0", a single ASCII zero, is displayed, reboot the system to try and correct the problem.
 If the Test Failed condition persists, contact NitroSecurity Support for further instructions.
 If the FIPS Status web page returns a single "1", a single ASCII one, then the module is in proper FIPS operating condition.

-If you are instructed to return the ESM to the factory, be sure to zeroize the encryption keys by giving the "Prepare unit for RMA" command on the console.
-After zeroization is complete you can return the device to NitroSecurity.
+If you are instructed to return the system to the factory, be sure to zeroize the encryption keys by giving the "Prepare box for RMA" command on the console.
+After zeroization is complete you can return the system to NitroSecurity.